Learning and development

 Maritime trainee program

-In 2017, Wilhelmsen introduced a new program for developing a pool of potential leaders (LePos) ready to take on the future.
-From September to December, 24 LePos (9 females and 15 males, 11 different nationalities) from around the world participated in the four module program held in Oslo, Singapore and Dubai.
-The program focused on design thinking methodology, leadership toolboxes, and how to adopt an agile mindset.
-All participants were assigned a mentor from the senior management teams during the program and were required to complete a project demonstrating their application of the learning.
-Wilhelmsen will review the program for application in 2018.
+In 2018, eight females and 14 males, from nine different nationalities participated in the three module Leadership Potential program held in Oslo and Singapore.
+The program focused on design thinking methodology, leadership toolboxes, and an agile mindset.
+All participants were assigned senior and experienced mentors during the program and were required to complete a project demonstrating their application of the learning.
+Wilhelmsen will review the program for application in 2019.